ntnn/tcluster/README.md

 # tcluster
 tcluster opens tmux panes with connections to remote hosts, similar to clusterssh.
-It does not handly sending input to them - tmux supports that by itself, see the [section tmux](#tmux).
+It does not handle sending input to them - tmux supports that by itself, see the [section tmux](#tmux).

 Example: